alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/09-seamless-data-interaction/09-what-more.md

 ## Description of the role of virtual data

-In the previous chapters we used virtual data as the id placeholder, but its function is more than that, it can occupy any response data, for example, in a complex list, when creating a data item, the server needs to calculate additional Data, at this time, these additional data can also be occupied by virtual data, but this requires that the additional data needs to be returned together when the data item is created.
+In the previous chapters we used virtual data as the id placeholder, but its function is more than that, it can occupy any response data, for example, in a complex list, when creating a data item, the server needs to calculate additional data.
+At this time, these additional data can also be occupied by virtual data, but this requires that the additional data is returned together when the data item is created.
 See the following example:

 ```javascript
 const { onSuccess, send } = useSQRequest(createOrEditData, {